doughahn/unofficial-opf-guides/docs/play-by-post.md

 As you can see, there are seemingly two ways to edit the character.
 Which one is which? :thinking:

 If you click on the `Character Name`, you are taken to edit the profile.
-This profile is what other isers see when you post using that alias on the forums, and it is the location where you will be adding character sheet information.
+This profile is what other users see when you post using that alias on the forums, and it is the location where you will be adding character sheet information.

 If you click on the `Edit` button, you will be take n to the Alias. *You need to edit the Alias to change your character's avatar.
 Everything else can be edited on the profile.*